Eeating Meat Again: Recovering from Veganism and Vegetarianism

 I continued my journey, and as time went on I regained my strength.
 I ate everything from beef to goat to fish, made bone broth, learned to cook with brains and tongue, and killed and butchered my own animals.
 Introducing liver made the most difference.
 I felt truly grounded and energized for the first time since childhood.

 It took me about 7 years to gradually restore my body’s energy and well-being.
 It felt like a long time, but I was gradually getting better each day, and I could see the light at the end of the tunnel.
 If you’re in the same position, please be kind to yourself.
 All us ex-vegans and vegetarians had great reasons for our poor choices.
-Its OK to make mistakes, in fact its an essential part of growing up and gaining wisdom.
+Its OK to make mistakes, in fact its an essential part of life.